-- Advertising in the mass media influences the demand for products. - By recognizing advertising techniques, people can become better-educated consumers. - Governmental and private organizations can help consumers find information and solve problems. - Consumers have a responsibility to inform businesses about poor products and services.
+- Advertising influences the demand for products. - By recognizing advertising techniques, people can become better-educated consumers. - Governmental and private organizations can help consumers find information and solve problems. - Consumers have a responsibility to inform businesses about poor products and services.